How To: Remove Gel Polish The Right Way

 1. Give Yourself Space and Time

 You don't want to breathe in all that acetone.
 Find a well-ventilated place and give yourself plenty of time.
 You'll need about 30 minutes.
 It's a perfect time to catch up on your favorite TV show.

 2. File Away

 Now it's time to start.
 Use a nail file to sand down the top layer of gel.
-We really like this Kanga File that has a maplewood core which allows for flexibility and control.
+We really like this OPI File.
 Gently and slowly remove the very top layer of the gel polish.
 You want to just remove the shine and avoid filing too far into the color.
 If you have an electronic file, that will make the process faster, just make sure that you know how to use one correctly.

 3. Prep Your Skin

 Next, prep and protect your skin from the acetone.
 Rub a cuticle oil or thick cream on your fingertips and skin surrounding your nails.
 You don't want to end up with very dry skin!
 We really like CND Solar Oil.
 It's a blend of jojoba and vitamin e.
 Your cuticles will thank you!